- The profile of a classic sport sedan

 Whether it's more of a classic sport sedan or a technology-packed tourer you seek, the 2015 BMW 5-Series fills both roles admirably.

 The look of the latest 5-Series models aren't exactly an about-face, but they steered away from a controversial era in BMW design and brought back the more upright, classic-sport sedan designs that seemed to reach a couple of generations back.
-The 2014 BMW 5-Series gets some further improvements, with a more strongly outlined kidney grille, a sharper taillamp design, and LED headlights that are now optional across the range.
-Inside, the 5-Series isn't quite cockpit-like, but it's driver-centered, and we like the pushed-out corners and low, horizontal dash.
+The 5-Series now wears a thicker twin-kidney grille, more prominent taillights, and on request, LED headlights.
+The cabin has lost some intimacy as the 5-Series has grown, but the driver focus and low-set dash still are lovely.

 All of the 5-Series' engine lineup is modern, turbocharged, and both stronger and more fuel-efficient than most rival models' powertrains.
-Go with the base 528i and you get a turbocharged four-cylinder engine, making 240 horsepower and 260 pound-feet.
+Go with the base 528i and you get a turbo-4 with 240 hp and 260 lb-ft.
 It does the job well, and the excellent eight-speed automatic transmission responds quickly when needed.
 In 535i models, the 3.0-liter turbocharged six makes 300 horsepower and 300 lb-ft, while a new twin-turbocharged V-8 in the 550i makes 445 hp and 480 lb-ft.
 In the 550i, a new turbocharged V-8 now makes 445 horsepower--45 more than the outgoing model.
-The 0-60 mph sprint in this model is said to take just 4.5 seconds, which isn’t far off the pace of the M5.
+The 0-60 mph sprint in this model is said to take just 4.5 seconds, which isn't far off the pace of the M5.
 Manuals tend to be very limited in this class; but driving enthusiasts will find it noteworthy that most of the 5-Series models (except for the ActiveHybrid5, 535d, and xDrive all-wheel-drive versions) can be had with a manual gearbox.

 Across the lineup, those engines are every bit as responsive as their predecessors, if not more so.
 And overall, the driving experience feels direct and connected.
 Manuals tend to be very limited in this class; but driving enthusiasts will find it noteworthy that most of the 5-Series models (except for the ActiveHybrid5, 535d, and xDrive all-wheel-drive versions) can be had with a manual gearbox.
 And with something called Driving Dynamics Control, you can select the right mode for your driving style and the conditions at the time -- from Eco Pro to Comfort, Normal, Sport, and Sport+ settings.